 All necessary paperwork provided at the defence must be received in the College of Graduate and Postdoctoral Studies Office on or before the date, available from the College office, or under the Academic Calendar established in relation to Convocation.

 This is a depth of study which prescribes a suite of courses that provides students additional expertise and specialized training in one aspect of their major.
 Typically, a concentration will be similar in requirements to a minor, but the majority of coursework will occur within the student’s major field of study rather than outside of it.
 Colleges have developed a variety of terms for concentrations (option, specialization within a major, themes, streams, etc.).
 Please see the University Nomenclature Report for more details: http://policies.usask.ca/policies/academic-affairs/nomenclature-report.php

 Graduate students are also advised to be familiar with the College of Graduate and Postdoctoral Studies website.

-Special permission may be granted for a four-month extension in a graduate program.
-It is the student's responsibility to apply to the academic unit for a time extension by completing form GSR 205 and setting out a timeline for completion of the program requirements.
-The academic unit will forward form GSR 205 with a recommendation to the College of Graduate and Postdoctoral Studies Office.
+Special permission may be granted for an extension in a graduate program.
+It is the student's responsibility to apply to the academic unit for a time extension by completing and submitting the Request for Extension to Time in Graduate Program form and setting out a timeline for completion of the program requirements.
 Students are advised in writing by the Dean of Graduate and Postdoctoral Studies or a designate of acceptance or rejection of this recommendation.
-Only in most unusual circumstances will a further four-month extension be granted.
+Only in most unusual circumstances will a second extension be granted.

 Doctorate Degree for Scholarly Work